Blueprint Travelers

 Museo Pumapungo

-After lunch, you will want to finish out this day of learning at the Museo Pumapungo, which celebrates the many indigenous cultures that are located within the country.
+After lunch, finish out this day of learning at the Museo Pumapungo, which celebrates the many indigenous cultures that are located within the country.
 This free museum has three sections.
 The first is outside and constitutes an ancient Incan archaeological site.
 There are plaques around the site that help explain what you are looking at.
 The second is the temporary exhibit on the first floor which typically celebrates a piece of the indigenous cultures of Ecuador.

 The Incan ruins located behind the museum